danielawde9/fullstack-bootcamp/React/Exercise/Readme.md

 # Props
 Props (short for properties) in React allow components to talk to each other.
 A parent component can pass variables down to a child component via props.

-Easy exercise: Modify the Hello component from the first exercise to display the name received via props.
+## easy exercise: Modify the Hello component from the first exercise to display the name received via props.

-# Solution
+## Solution

 ```